-India newly signed a $175 million loan pact with the World Bank for National Hydrology Project that aims to improve management of water resources.
+India recently signed a $175 million loan pact with the World Bank for National Hydrology Project that aims to improve management of water resources.
 The project will strengthen the capacity of institutions to assess the water situation in their regions and reduce their vulnerability to recurring flood and droughts, saving hundreds of lives and livelihoods.

 According to a recent global study by Ipsos, over half of Indians polled (53%) said they were concerned that waste water in their country posed a threat to clean water supply.
 The concern is increasing over time; with 59% Indians stating they were worried that residential and industrial development in the next 5 to 10 years would put their clean water supply at greater risk.

 Globally, confidence levels too were found to be shaky: only 34% (one in three) respondents said that they were confident that waste water did not pose a threat to clean water supply.

 To conserve water on an individual level, a team of passionate bikers have started Express Bike Works (EBW) a two-wheeler service center.
 Conventionally, bike wash and service centers in India use more than 50 liters of water per bike and let the water run out on the streets adding to the sludge.
 This water is also hazardous, both to the washer as well as to the environment, because it is mixed with hard chemicals used in washing.
 EBW is working towards changing the dynamics of the bike servicing industry and have designed, developed and manufactured a machine which washes a bike in 2 minutes and uses only 10 liters of water per bike.
 The used water is constantly recycled up to the level that it can no longer get recycled and then the waste water is used for gardening purpose around the outlets.
 The sludge generated from the bike wash is also used for gardening purpose.
 The chemical used for washing are environment friendly so that the waste water and the sludge can be reused.